 Relationships can be tricky things.
 One minute they can be going great, and the next minute everything seems to be going wrong.

 One of the best ways to deal with the ups and downs in relationships is to go to couples’ therapy.
-Talking through problems is a great way to come to a compromise with your loved one.
+Talking through problems (and asking the right questions to better understand each other) is a great way to come to a compromise with your loved one.

 However, counseling has its limitations.
 Even if you do it once week, that is only a small amount of therapy, leaving a lot of other time to let resentment and anger build.
 The perfect supplement to therapy to is reading some quality books on improving relationships.